weecology/forecasting-course/content/lessons/R-complex-time-series-models-1/r_tutorial.md

 ## Non-linear responses

 * Linear relationships between abundance and the environment are unlikely to hold over reasonable environmental gradients
-* Typically we think of species as have some optimal environmental value
+* Typically we think of species as having some optimal environmental value
 * With decreasing performance as you move away from that environmental value in both directions
 * *Draw standard performance response curve*
 * We can model using in `mvgam` by using a Generalized Additive Model that fits a smoother to the relationship